The Newsreader

-The Newsreader is an Australian television drama series created by Michael Lucas and broadcast on ABC Television, starring Anna Torv and Sam Reid.
-The show explores the personal and professional lives of the journalists and crew in a 1980s Australian newsroom.
+The Newsreader is an Australian television drama series created by Michael Lucas and broadcast on ABC television, starring Anna Torv and Sam Reid.
+The show explored the personal and professional lives of the journalists and crew in a 1980s Australian newsroom.

-The first season premiered on August 15, 2021 and became the ABC's most-viewed drama program of that year.
+The first season premiered on 15 August 2021 and became ABCTV's most-viewed drama program of that year.
 The second season premiered in September 2023.
 Each season was met with critical acclaim and received the most nominations of any show or film at the AACTA Awards in 2021 and 2023.
 The third and final season was released on 2 February 2025 on ABC iView.

+Premise

+The Newsreader is set in the fast-paced world of commercial television news during the 1980s.
+The series follows ambitious young reporter Dale Jennings, who joins the national news programme News at Six and is unexpectedly paired with Helen Norville, the network's volatile but highly respected chief newsreader.
+As they work together to deliver nightly broadcasts, the show explores the pressures of live television, the competition within newsrooms, and the impact of major national and international events on journalists and their audiences.

+Across the series, the partnership between Dale and Helen becomes central to the narrative.
+Their professional collaboration unfolds against a backdrop of newsroom politics, shifting media culture, and the personal challenges faced by those working in high-profile broadcast roles.
+The programme combines fictional characters with dramatised portrayals of real news events from the period, examining how television journalism shapes public understanding while also affecting the lives of the people who produce it.